Ronald Lauder: Jewish activism

-Lauder has also been outspoken on anti-Semitism.
+Lauder has also been outspoken on antisemitism.
 In an opinion article entitled "Sweden's Shame", he attacked the Swedish government, church officials, and media for "fanning the flames" of hatred against Jews.

 In May 2012, Lauder condemned as "despicable" remarks made by the Norwegian sociologist Johan Galtung who had "revived anti-Semitic canards such as Jewish control of the media" and suggested that Israel's Mossad could have been behind the 2011 "massacres in Norway committed by Anders Breivik" in which 77 people died.
 Lauder declared: "There is a growing tendency to blame the Jews for all evil that happens under the sun.
 It is a scandal that a leading academic such as Galtung does not shy away from citing notorious forgeries such as the Protocols of the Elders of Zion to support his bigoted arguments."

 In August 2012, Lauder criticized Austrian politicians for failing to publicly denounce the leader of the third-largest political party in the country, the FPÖ, Heinz-Christian Strache, who had posted an anti-Semitic cartoon on his Facebook page.
 "Clearly, and not for the first time, the FPÖ leader is trying to whip up anti-Semitic sentiment.
 His repeated denials are not credible because his words and actions speak for themselves," Ronald Lauder said in a statement, adding: "This scandal shows that anti-Jewish resentment is still widespread, and unscrupulous politicians are allowed to exploit it for electioneering purposes.
 That is mind-boggling, and it could have negative repercussions for Austrian Jews."
 The Israelitische Kultusgemeinde Wien (Vienna Israelite Community) banned Lauder for allegedly interfering in its board elections.
 IKG President Oskar Deutsch alleged that Lauder had offered incentives to members of the IKG to support another candidate.
 A Lauder spokesman denied the allegations.
 In January 2013, it was reported that Deutsch and Lauder had resolved their dispute.